Nick Niemann

-Nick Niemann (born December 2, 1997) is an American football linebacker for the Los Angeles Chargers of the National Football League (NFL).
-He was selected with the 185th Pick of the 2021 NFL Draft.
-He played college football at Iowa.
+Nick Niemann (born December 2, 1997) is an American professional football linebacker for the Green Bay Packers of the National Football League (NFL).
+He was selected in the sixth round of the 2021 NFL draft.
+He played college football for the Iowa Hawkeyes.

 College career

 Niemann was ranked as a three–star recruit by 247Sports.com coming out of high school.
 He committed to Iowa on June 19, 2015.

 Professional career

+Los Angeles Chargers

-Niemann was drafted by the Los Angeles Chargers with the 185th pick in the sixth round of the 2021 NFL Draft on May 1, 2021.
+Niemann was selected by the Los Angeles Chargers with the 185th pick in the sixth round of the 2021 NFL draft on May 1, 2021.
 On May 16, 2021, Niemann signed his four-year rookie contract with Los Angeles.
+He was named to the PFWA All-Rookie Team.

+On August 27, 2024, Niemann was placed on injured reserve to begin the season.
+He was activated on October 12, 2024.

+Houston Texans

+On March 14, 2025, Niemann signed with the Houston Texans.
+He was released on August 26, 2025, as part of the final roster cuts.

+Green Bay Packers

+On August 27, 2025, Niemann signed with the Green Bay Packers.
+He was placed on injured reserve on November 1.

 Personal life

-Niemann is the brother of former Iowa linebacker (and former Kansas City Chiefs linebacker) Ben Niemann.
+Niemann is the brother of former Iowa linebacker Ben Niemann.
+His Father is Jay Niemann an assistant coach at Iowa.